linkeddatacenter/BOTK-fr/README.md

 FR extends the [W3C RDF Data Cube Vocabulary](https://www.w3.org/TR/vocab-data-cube) and it is inspired by the [Financial Report Semantics and Dynamics Theory](doc/Theory-2017-06-26.pdf).

-The main concept in FR is the **Fact** that is an observation of a money amount described with some attributes that is reported in a **FinactialReport** dataset.
+The main concept in FR is the **Fact** that is an observation of a money amount described with some attributes that is reported in a **FinacialReport** dataset.
 Facts  are grouped in finacial report **Component**s  and a component can be part of another component.

-In a Financtial report a fact MUST be contained in just one a component and a component CAN be contained in just one other component.
+In a Financial report a fact MUST be contained in just one a component and a component CAN be contained in just one other component.
 The same facts can be contained in different financial reports.

-Every fact and every component is strictly related to a taxonomy of **Concepts**.
-For defining the **Concepts taxonomy** FR reuses the [SKOS vocabulary](https://www.w3.org/TR/skos-primer).
+Fact and components CAN be  related to one or more **Concept** in a taxonomy.
+For defining concepts and  taxonomies FR reuses the [SKOS vocabulary](https://www.w3.org/TR/skos-primer).

 Beside Data Cube and SKOS vocabulary, time and SDMX standards are also reused.